poojaSivakumar97/BYO/GFE/src/machine_coding/FileExplorer/README.md

 Delete the file/Folder using keyboard delete key function.

+Add Drag and Drop functionality using native Browser events.
+Attributes : draggable={true} , onDragStart ,onDragOver,onDrop -also stopPropagation due to event bubbling

--Future scope : to add Drag and Drop functionality.
+-Future scope :
 To add edit functionality.
 To add extension checker